Stages of settling in

 Then, a bad experience may give you a fright.
 Living in another country is perhaps not as easy as you thought.

-You may experience the feeling that life ‘back home’ is going on without you and you’re missing out on important family milestones.
-You may feel down (in a low mood) and feel very homesick.
+You may experience the feeling that life ‘back home’ is going on without you and you are missing out on important family milestones.
+You may feel down (in a low mood) and very homesick.

 You may not experience the ‘fright’ phase for a few months or even years.
 But when it happens, it can make you question whether you should go back to your old life (flight) or try and make your new one work (fight).